deltics/deltics.smoketest/README.md

 **Only CONSOLE test suites are supported currently.**

 [_New in 2.1.0_]
-To reduce the amount of 'noise' in the console output, the option `-silentSuccesses` (or the short form: `-ss`) may be passed on the command line to the test run.
-With this option specified only _failed_ tests and _errors_ will be output to the console.
-Passed tests are not output to the console.
-This option affects only console output for individual tests.
-It does not affect the totals in the test run summary output to the console at the end of a run, nor does it affect the output of any results writers.
+To reduce the amount of 'noise' in the console output, only test failures or errors are reported to the console by default.
+For full output, including passed tests, specify `-celebrateSuccess` (or the short form: `-cs`) on the command line to the test run.
+This does not affect the totals in the test run summary output to the console at the end of a run, nor does it affect the output of any results writers.

 ## Saving Test Results To File